Architectural Fiberglass, Inc. | 8300 Bessemer Ave. Cleveland, OH 44127-1839

 In conjunction with the Architectural Division of the American Composites Manufacturers Association (ACMA), which is the largest trade association serving the composites industry, Architectural Fiberglass, Inc.™ has made great strides with the introduction of the properties and uses of FRP to the International Code Council (ICC).
 The ICC is the organization that publishes the International Building Code (IBC) that is used as the primary model for building codes used throughout the United States.

 Before 2009, FRP products were not recognized in the IBC, falling into the general category of Plastics which limited the use of FRP on building facades.
 ACMA's Architectural Division developed and submitted to the ICC a code change proposal that added a specific section for FRP Composites under the Plastics chapter.
-The proposed section addresses several end-use applications and calls for specific testing requirements and regulations for the FRP industry.
-The ICC approved and adopted ACMA's proposal and the new FRP code changes have become effective with the 2009 IBC.
-This code change is a significant step towards recognition of FRP composites by the prescriptive building codes of the U.S.A.
+The proposed section addressed several end-use applications and called for specific testing requirements and regulations for the FRP industry.
+The ICC approved and adopted ACMA's proposal and the new FRP code changes became effective with the 2009 IBC.
+This code change was a significant step towards recognition of FRP composites by the prescriptive building codes of the U.S.A.

 The first exception applies to the uses of FRP as building ornamentation and its flame spread index requirements, which are based on the percentage of the FRP material on the building substrate.
 The code requires FRP to be fire retardant and to be installed directly to a noncomustible substrate or to be separated from the exterior wall by code-approved fire blocking materials.

 The second exception recognizes that FRP material can now be used on buildings at a height above 40 feet in a manner consistent with noncombustible materials.
 This set of requirements provides assurance that the materials being used in these applications are appropriate for use, fire retardant, and manufactured per rigid manufacturing practices.